Edited 21 June, 2021

 - Bad credit accounts.
 These are sometimes called prepaid accounts.
 A bad credit account could be a good option for you if you’ve had problems getting credit in the past, or you have no credit history.
 A good credit history can benefit you for years to come as you look to enter into larger, more serious credit relationships like a mortgage or car loan, so its worth the investment now to set up your credit history for the future.

 - Student accounts.
 Student bank accounts are only available to full time students.
 To get one, you need to prove you’re a student either with an acceptance letter from your university or your UCAS offer letter.
+They generally come with interest-free overdrafts and a sign-up perk such as a railcard pr Amazon Prime membership thrown in to draw people to them.

 How do I choose the best current account?